cerner/fhir.cerner.com/content/dstu2.md

 ## Current Version

-Cerner currently supports the DSTU 1 version of the FHIR API.
+Cerner currently supports the DSTU 2 version of the FHIR API.
-This API will eventually be replaced by the DSTU 2 version.
-For the DSTU 2 version of the FHIR API see [here](/dstu2).
+For the DSTU 1 version of the FHIR API see [here](/dstu1).

 ## Schema

-All API access is over HTTPS, and accessed from the `fhir.sandboxcernerpowerchart.com/fhir` domain.
+All API access is over HTTPS, and accessed from the `fhir.sandboxcernerpowerchart.com/dstu2` domain.
 All data is sent and received as JSON.

 <pre class="terminal">
-$ curl -i -H "Accept: application/json+fhir" https://fhir.sandboxcernerpowerchart.com/fhir/open/d075cf8b-3261-481d-97e5-ba6c48d3b41f/metadata
+$ curl -i -H "Accept: application/json+fhir" https://fhir.sandboxcernerpowerchart.com/dstu2/open/d075cf8b-3261-481d-97e5-ba6c48d3b41f/metadata

 HTTP/1.1 200 OK
-Date: Wed, 01 Apr 2015 20:14:19 GMT
+Date: Wed, 06 May 2015 15:46:52 GMT
 X-Frame-Options: SAMEORIGIN
 X-XSS-Protection: 1; mode=block
 X-Content-Type-Options: nosniff